Motion sickness: First aid

 - Don't smoke or sit near smokers.

-- Avoid spicy and greasy foods and alcohol.
-Don't overeat.
+- Avoid strong odors, spicy and greasy foods, and alcohol.

-- Take an over-the-counter antihistamine, such as meclizine (Antivert), or one containing dimenhydrinate (Dramamine), at least 30 to 60 minutes before you travel.
+- Take an over-the-counter antihistamine, such as one containing dimenhydrinate (safe for children over 2 years) or meclizine, at least 30 to 60 minutes before you travel.
 Expect drowsiness as a side effect.

-- Consider scopolamine (Transderm Scop), available in a prescription adhesive patch.
+- Consider scopolamine, available in a prescription adhesive patch (Transderm Scop).
 Several hours before you plan to travel, apply the patch behind your ear for 72-hour protection.
-Talk to your doctor before using the medication if you have health problems, such as asthma, glaucoma or urine retention.
+Talk to your doctor before using the medication if you have health problems, such as glaucoma or urine retention.